‘The Walking Dead’ Season 9: What Was That Symbol Painted in Red Paint?

 SPOILER ALERT: This article discusses Episode 11 (titled “Bounty”) of AMC’s The Walking Dead Season 9.
 Please proceed with caution if you have not yet viewed this episode and wish to avoid spoilers.

 In Episode 11, when the Kingdom was out on a supply run, some fans noted the appearance of a new symbol.
-Painted in red on the back of a sign, was what appeared to be a horizontal line perched on top if an inverted “V.”
+Painted in red on the back of a sign was what appeared to be a horizontal line perched on top of an inverted “V.”

 Immediately, fans started asking what the symbol meant and how its meaning would be revealed in the upcoming episodes of The Walking Dead.
 Taking to social media, questions were asked.
 Not a lot was revealed about the symbol other than it looked ominous with its red paint.
 However, some fans who follow the comics believe this symbol is tied up with the new group called the Whisperers.